 A typical PLA is issued within 3-4 months, though the process for more complex proposals will take longer.
 To address the PLA you may be required to submit civil engineering plans, enter into a Servicing Agreement, and other legal documents.
 It typically takes 12 months to satisfy the requirements of the PLA before the application is ready for consideration of approval.
 The timing of final subdivision approval may be affected if your subdivision application also requires other development approval processes, such as a Development Permit or Development Variance Permit.

-The full OCP Amendment and Rezoning process is outlined in the diagram below.
+The full Subdivision process is outlined in the diagram below.
 Once you are ready to apply, ensure you have completed the relevant Subdivision Application Checklist, and submit the online Development and Land Use Application form.

 What is a Development Permit?